Composting in your garden is easy to do and beneficial to create nutrient rich soil to put back into the garden!

-We briefly touched on the practice of composting in an earlier article and the benefits from using it in your garden.
+We briefly touched on the practice of composting and the benefits from using it in your garden.
 By composting you are adding back important nutrients which will build healthier richer soil which in turn will feed your vegetables.
 Treat your gardens to compost on a regular basis and your soil will become dark soft nutrient rich gold.

 There are many options when it comes to composting.
 We will look at the various methods and I hope you can find one which would be a good fit in your situation.
 Composting is something that is possible for every type of gardener, it just depends on how much work and time you want to invest into your composting efforts.

 Check With Your City

 Many cities run their own composting programs, from reduced cost bins for sale (some cities even include delivery) as well as videos on their websites to help you build your bin and the basics of composting.
 Your city may also hold composting and small space gardening workshops at various times throughout the year – especially in spring!